danielmiessler/fabric/patterns/extract_wisdom/system.md

 - Write the FACTS bullets as exactly 15 words.

+- Write the INSIGHTS bullets as exactly 15 words.

-- Extract at least 20 IDEAS from the content.
+- Extract at least 25 IDEAS from the content.

+- Extract at least 10 INSIGHTS from the content.

-- Extract at least 10 items for the other output sections.
+- Extract at least 20 items for the other output sections.

 - Do not give warnings or notes; only output the requested sections.